amundsen-io/amundsengremlin/docs/neptune_for_amundsen.md

 as well as glue to allow the mismatch in hostnames.

-The terraform sets up a publicly available NLB -- albeit statically configured, so is only suitable for development or other deployments where one could tolerate downtime as instances are reconfigured.
+The terraform sets up a publicly available NLB -- albeit statically configured, so it is only suitable for development or other deployments where one could tolerate downtime as instances are reconfigured.
 (Or you could apply the CloudWatch + Lambda approach and minimize that downtime.)

 ### Configure amundsen-gremlin

-amundsen-gremlin needs to know about some of the resources you configured:
+amundsen-gremlin needs to know about some of the resources you configured with Terraform:

 * `AWS_REGION_NAME`: name of the AWS region in which you created the Neptune instance
 * `NEPTUNE_BULK_LOADER_S3_BUCKET_NAME`: name of the bucket to use for the Neptune Bulk Loader input